valarn/Ocean-Temperatures-ggplot-R/README.md

 that discusses the sources for the data and how it has been handled during preparation for analysis.

+## Prerequisites:
+Make sure you install the following packages
+- ggplot2
+- ggrepel

 ## How to run:

 ### Manual
-1- Download the data text files from the source above.
-Save the data in directory `data`
+1- Download the data text files from the source http://www.vos.noaa.gov.
+Save the data in a directory, call it `data`

 2- Create the directory to save the cleaned data, call it `cleaned_data`